MK543/University-Project/README.md

-# University-Project
+# University-Projects
-A few project created during a course of study at university List of project:
+A few projects created during a course of study at university List of project:
 Ships on the river (synchronization between different threads in JavaFX), Consumer, producer problem (communication between different process in Linux based systems in Ansi C),